mbykov/book-md2json/test/fixtures/ok-test-eng.md

 My father told him no, very little company, the more was the pity.

-[1]: My father told him no, very little company, the more was the pity.
+[1]: First comment: My father told him no, very little company, the more was the pity.

 [2]: long comment: My father told him no, very little company, the more was the pity. - “Fifteen men on the dead man's chest-- Yo-ho-ho, and a bottle of rum!”.
 My father told him no, very little company, the more was the pity. - “Fifteen men on the dead man's chest-- Yo-ho-ho, and a bottle of rum!”
 My father told him no, very little company, the more was the pity. - “Fifteen men on the dead man's chest-- Yo-ho-ho, and a bottle of rum!”